 History Of Medicinal Herbs For Migraine Relief

-Historically, the first headache cures were plant-based, conducted by the earliest herbalists like the Chinese.
-Peppermint oil, smoothed across the temples, has been used for centuries as an effective headache and migraine relief treatment.
+Historically, the first forms of headache relief were plant-based, conducted by the earliest herbalists like the Chinese.
+Peppermint oil, smoothed across the temples, has been used for centuries as an effective migraine and headache relief treatment.

 “A migraine is an indicator that there’s more to explore.
 Delve deeper, to look beyond just the symptoms and determine if the cause is hormonal, nutritional, emotional, environmental or behavioral,” adds Campbell, who often sees migraine sufferers in her practice.

 With her foundation in Oriental medicine, her goal is to re-establish the body’s physiological equilibrium, its homeostasis state.
 She gave insight for this list of helpful herbal remedies.